mozilla/fjord/docs/api.rst

     Valid values: ``true``, ``false``

 **description**
     String.
+Max length: None (but 10,000 characters is probably a good cutoff).
     This is the feedback text.

     Example: ``"OMG!
 I love Firefox!"``